-Learning how to use a Brayer is well worth the effort, when you see some of the things that can be achieved with this small piece of equipment.
+Learning how to use a Brayer is well worth the effort, and when you see some of the things that can be achieved with this small piece of equipment you will be hooked.

 This small piece of equipment is a hand held roller, generally used in print making.

 They are used to spread ink, paints, dyes or stamping inks around, and are now widely used in creating beautiful scenes for cardmaking.

 They can produce some really spectacular results but they do need some practise before you master the technique.... and I'm ashamed to say that I haven't mastered one ... yet!

 The roller can be removed from the handle for other items to be added .... such as rubber bands, bubble wrap, that will give you the most unusual finishes to your card.

 Papers can be made to look like wood, leather or fabric.

 If you are really interested in learning how to use this piece of equipment, and want to learn from one of the best, then pay a visit to Clarity Stamp for some great tips and tutorials on Brayering and other techniques.